You can help save abused, abandoned and injured animals in Scotland by making a monthly donation to the Scottish SPCA

 We are determined to seek justice for animals that have been abused, abandoned and neglected.
 Please help us get there.

-Like us, if you feel strongly on this issue we would urge you to contact your MSP.
+Like us, if you feel strongly on this issue we would urge you have your say on the proposed update to the Animal Health and Welfare (Scotland) Act 2006.
+You can do this here

 For further information on your MSP visit: